railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_long_term.rst

 Scheduling
 ----------

-You need to define a working schedule and leaves since the project scheduler will use these to calculate the project dates.
+You need to define a working schedule and leaves, since the project scheduler will use these to calculate the project dates.
 Ensure that you have entered a working schedule for your project in the :guilabel:`Working Time` field in the :guilabel:`Administration` tab of the :guilabel:`Project` form.
 This is useful to generate accurate Gantt charts for your project.

 If you have tasks related to a phase, you can see them in the :guilabel:`Tasks Details` tab of your phase form.
 Schedule them by clicking the :guilabel:`Schedule Tasks` button.
 All the tasks which are in draft, pending and open state are scheduled and their dates are calculated based on the starting date of the phase.